rickardlindberg/rickardlindberg.me/writing/agdpp-multiplayer/index.template.markdown

 For every story that we work on, the balloon shooter feels more and more like a real game.
-The initial goal of this project was to create a game that me and my son will enjoy playing together.
+The initial goal of this project was to create a game that me and my son will enjoy playing *together*.
 At this point, I think the most valuable thing we can work on towards that goal is adding support for multiplayer.
 That's what we will work on in this episode.

 ## A new layer